aosasona/trulyao.dev/src/content/blog/my-stack-2024.md

 > I may get some things wrong here from my experience with these things but I will try as much as possible to provide accurate information, objective corrections are welcome!

 Before we get into all that though, I think it's only fair I give you a bit more context around what I need, what I think software should be like and all that.
-The more I explored, the more I ran into BROKEN software, not one or two bugs here and there but broken; whether it be bugs that made them unusable or a UX that did not seem like it was made for actual humans (this all discussion is for another article), I started to see a pattern, even in Apple's software that used to feel very polished, it felt like no one cared about software anymore, everyone wants to 'ship' as they call it, no one seems to be willing to put it the work to make their software an experience they'd want to use or they have a really low bar for quality?
+The more I explored, the more I ran into BROKEN software, not one or two bugs here and there but broken; whether it be bugs that made them unusable or a UX that did not seem like it was made for actual humans (this discussion is for another article), I started to see a pattern, even in Apple's software that used to feel very polished, it felt like no one cared about software anymore, everyone wants to 'ship' as they call it, no one seems to be willing to put it the work to make their software an experience they'd want to use or they have a really low bar for quality?
 I don't know but from most discussions I have had with most of these _shippers_ on Twitter, it seems to be both.

 Yes, I am judging you, I am judging us, I wish we would adopt the work ethics of game developers; IMO, game dev is so hard and requires a lot of discipline, no one is going to buy a game with "This production version works but you know, x just doesn't work yet, don't press y because it may delete your save data" or any of such narratives around it.
 I am guilty of this too, I have written bad software that I am ashamed of, I have written horrible code I would never want to see the light of day so, before I get to write an article on the state of software and how everyone should do better, I need to do better too.
 I know most of you reading this might have been born in the era of Microsoft Windows where everything was already slow by default (I am not blaming Microsoft, I am saying most of us got "used" to software being slow because the thing we used to run software was MS Windows which was and still is notariously slow when doing things like just using the file explorer, without using search that is, it is even worse with search), but I have seen fast software, I have used fast software, I know it is possible to make fast software and we should make fast software.